top of page

 Step Three: Gather resources and support

-The individuals who usually meet their goals are those that have accountability and support.
+The individuals who usually meet their goals are those who have accountability and support.
 If you have a partner with whom you want to have sex, include them in your program.
 I recommend they not only regularly cheer you on and support you, but be willing to have clear and honest discussions about what YOU want and need for your safety and pleasure.

 If you have at least one provider you can regularly check in with too, that is beneficial.